brillout/wildcard-api/docs/rpc-vs-rest-graphql.md

 Let's make our frontend public and let's allow any arbitrary user to create a to-do list.
 Do we now need REST/GraphQL?
-Let's try with RPC again.
+Let's try with RPC by modifying our RPC endpoints like the following.

 ~~~diff
   // Node.js server